JaneliaSciComp/SongExplorer/README.md

 raw audio stream, and the output is a set of mutually-exclusive probability waveforms corresponding to each word of interest.

 Training begins by first thresholding one of your recordings in the time- and frequency-domains to find sounds that exceed the ambient noise.
-These sounds are then clustered into similar categories for you to manually annotate with however many word labels naturally occur.
+These sounds are then clustered based on similarities in the waveforms for you to manually annotate with however many word labels naturally occur.
 A classifier is then trained on this corpus of ground truth, and a new recording is analyzed by it.
-The words it automatically finds are then clustered as before, but this time are displayed with predicted labels.
+The words it automatically finds are then clustered, this time using the activations of the hidden neurons, and displayed with predicted labels.
 You manually correct the mistakes, both re-labeling words that it got wrong, as well as labeling words it missed.
 These new annotations are added to the ground truth, and the process of retraining the classifier and analyzing and correcting new recordings is repeated until the desired accuracy is reached.

 # Public Domain Annotations #